brentongunning/voodoo.js/README.md

   * /test - Unit tests
   * /tools - Build engine

-In addition, after building you will find the following new folders:
+In addition, after building there will be these new folders:

   * /build - Compiled source
   * /docs - Documentation